live-sound/CommercialApps/WithAds.md

 ## What are my opt-out rights?

 You can stop all collection of information by the Application easily by uninstalling the Application.
-You may use the standard uninstall processes as may be available as part of your mobile device or via the mobile application marketplace or network.
-You can also request to opt-out via email, at privacy@applicationsite.com.

 ## Changes